Dojde/Hellmark.github.io/index.md

 #### I'm glad that you found your way to my portfolio.
 Here you can learn more [about me]({% link about.md %}).

+---

 ## Education
 I am currently styudying my fourth year of **Industrial Engineering and Management at the Faculty of Engineering, Lund University**.
-My master specialisation is a combination of two areas:
+My master is a combination of two main areas:
 1. Software Intensive Systems
-2. Risk Management (Statistics)
+2. Risk Management (statistics)

 Read more about the my education and the courses I've taken [here].